 Step 1: Define your goals.
 Be specific.

-Defining your goals on what you need in outsourced software development, maybe an end to end team with backend developers, front-end developers.
-Business analysts, project manager, UI/UX designers, DevOps, testers, etc. maybe you just need project managers with backend developers.
+Defining your goals on what you need in outsourced software development, maybe an end-to-end team with backend developers, front-end developers.
+Business analysts, project managers, UI/UX designers, DevOps, testers, etc. maybe you just need project managers with backend developers.

 Specifying your goal makes your task of selecting a partner lot easier going forward.